 In turn, this term includes the following term (remove the 1st row and $j$th column from the determinant (\ref{det1}); the $j$th column contains the elements $1$, $a_{1j}$, $a_{2j}$, ..., $a_{(N-1)j}$): \begin{widetext}

-\end{widetext} Thus, each element $A^{-1}_{ji}$ of the inverse matrix is included into $\det(\tilde A)$ upto a factor which is the same for all elements.
-The final step involves extracting all the terms that constitute the element \( A^{-1}_{ji} \) from the terms that make up \( \det(\tilde A) \) and encode them into the appropriate state of some quantum subsystem.
-We show that this process can be easily realized.
+\end{widetext} Thus, each element $A^{-1}_{ji}$ of the inverse matrix is included into $\det(\tilde A)$ up to a factor which is the same for all elements.
+All what remains is to extract all the terms composing the element $A^{-1}_{ji}$ from those composing $\det(\tilde A)$ and encode them into the proper state of some quantum subsystem.
+We show that this can be simply realized.